danascheider/skyrim_inventory_management/docs/api/resources/shopping-lists.md

 #### Statuses

+* 404 Not Found
 * 500 Internal Server Error

 #### Example Bodies

+A 404 error is the result of the game not being found or not belonging to the authenticated user.
+It does not include a response body.

 A 500 error response, which is always a result of an unforeseen problem, includes the error message:
 ```json